 “There have been multiple occasions where the TSA processors were down or the actual check-in machines for the flight were inoperable.
 The only people allowed through were those with paper boarding passes.”

 “As a runner, I appreciate a well-equipped fitness center, but my preference is to run outside; it gives me a feel for the destination.
 If running isn’t your thing, get out of your hotel and walk around the neighborhood.
 Not only is it good for your health, but you never know what you may be missing!”

 Smile and be kind.

 “Travel can be stressful on both the traveler and the airline/hotel associates.
 Make sure to smile and be kind; it is always better than the alternative.”

-The Service Companies is your trusted integrated services partner providing unparalleled and innovative facility and hospitality services to hospitality, corporate cafeteria, university, school, stadium, and commercial facilities.
+The Service Companies is your trusted integrated services partner providing unparalleled and innovative cleaning, housekeeping, temporary food & beverage staffing, and facility maintenance services to hotels, casinos, corporate cafeterias, universities, schools, stadiums, and commercial facilities.
 Whether you are interested in our services for your facility or are interested in joining our team, we look forward to working with you.